Sreechandh22/Swiper/README.md

 # Clothes Swap App

-A Tinder-like mobile application for swapping used clothes, initially targeting college students.
+A mobile application for swapping used clothes, initially targeting college students.
 Users can add their clothes, swipe through others' items, and arrange swaps through an in-app chat system.

 ## Features